BiolApps/MeinteR/README.md

 First, download the binary distribution of the package, unzip it to a local folder and run the following commands:
 ```
 library(devtools)
+#Set folder of the package
 package.folder <- "~/MeinteR"
 install_local(package.folder)
 ```
-**Install from bitbucket**
+**Install from GitHub**

-MeinteR and its dependencies can be directly installed using the following command:
+MeinteR and its dependencies can be directly installed from GitHub using the following commands:
 ```
-devtools::install_bitbucket("andigoni/meinter", quiet=FALSE)
+library(devtools)
+devtools::install_gihub("andigoni/meinter")
 ```

+**Source code for use cases**

 [Use Case 1: Genome-wide association of G-quadruplexes with DNA methylation using TCGA/GEO breast cancer datasets](vignettes/UseCase1.Rmd)